Chaithrasri/Chaithrasri/README.md

 - 👋 Hi, I’m @Chaithrasri
-- 👀 I’m interested in Exploring things which are tech related
+- 👀 I’m interested in Exploring things
 - 🌱 I’m currently learning a python fullstack course
 - 💞️ I’m looking to collaborate on many tech clubs
 - 📫 You can reach me through LINKEDIN